Appreciate the kindness of Johnny, the kindness of Rush for letting me hang out here today.

 I think she phrased it somewhat differently.

-Well, I gotta tell you it feels good and feels right to flip the bird to this census form, but uh I've sort of adopted a bit of a responsibility here to fashion a basis for doing that, and we may have found one with the help of a gentleman who just called us from Tennessee.
+Well, I got to tell you, it feels good and feels right to flip the bird to this census form, but I've sort of adopted a bit of a responsibility here to fashion a basis for doing that.

-He sort of wanted to put it in the general form of pleading the fifth, as if that entitles us to not talk to government in a a million different ways.
+He sort of wanted to put it in the general form of pleading the fifth, as if that entitles us to not talk to government in a million different ways.

-Um is uh uh that either is or isn't a stretch, depending on where you come from, I guess.
+That either is or isn't a stretch, depending on where you come from, I guess.

-So you know, balls in your court.
+So, you know, ball's in your court.

-And again, here's here's the the the tricky thing.
+And again, here's the tricky thing.

-I think even uh constitutional purists would tell you that just because something isn't in the Constitution doesn't mean government cannot do it.
+I think even constitutional purists would tell you that just because something isn't in the Constitution doesn't mean government cannot do it.

-I'm part of the large community that believes they should not do much of what's beyond the Constitution, but from you know motorcycle helmet laws, which you can either have or not have, um child safety seat laws, which we all approve of, speed limits, which most of us approve of, even while violating them.
+I'm part of the large community that believes they should not do much of what's beyond the Constitution, but from motorcycle helmet laws, which you can either have or not have, child safety seat laws, which we all approve of, speed limits, which most of us approve of, even while violating them.

-Uh they're not in the Constitution, but we can have them.
+They're not in the Constitution, but we can have them.

 There we are.

-All righty, the quest continues, and I think what we'll do is take another call or two on this and some other stuff, and I'll give you the cash for clunkers idiocy right after the uh bottom of the hour.
+And I think what we'll do is take another call or two on this and some other stuff, and I'll give you the cash for clunkers idiocy right after the bottom of the hour.

 It sounds so good.

-Money to help you buy a car, money to help our air get cleaner because it helps people buy cleaner cars and more efficient cars.
+Money to help our air get cleaner because it helps people buy cleaner cars and more efficient cars.

 What could be better?

-Uh I got a great idea.
+I got a great idea.

-It's called not giving people money for smokes, crack and beer details in our next because that's exactly what it is.
+It's called not giving people money for smokes, crack, and beer.

 You tell people, hey, here's $4,500 that you don't have to spend on a car.